Kalyanikr43/ms-excel-data-analysis/README.md

-# ms-excel-data-analysis
-Analyzed Vrinda Sales Store 2022 data using Excel to compare sales and orders, identify peak sales months, top states, highest-selling categories, and leading sales channels.
-Built an interactive dashboard to study customer behavior by age and gender, order status distribution, and overall sales performance.
+# Vrinda-Store-Data-Analysis (Interactive Dashboard creation using MS Excel)
+## Project Objective
+The Vrinda Store wants to create an annual sales report for 2022. so that, the owner of the Vrinda Store can understand their customers and grow more sales in 2023 & 2024